H3LL0WORLD/diemaschine/README.md

 `sudo apt-get install python-opencv`

-Now we have to install Torch, you can find more informations about Torch [here](https://www.torch.ch "torch_")
+Now we have to install Torch, you can find more informations about Torch at torch.ch

 `git clone https://github.com/torch/distro.git ~/torch --recursive`